multiplealiases/Databending-Audacity-FFmpeg/README.md

 V is the red-difference chroma component.

 ![](https://i.imgur.com/GBa1AJb.jpg)
 The reason why people do this is because of compression.
 Since our brightness/luminance/black-and-white perception is better than our color perception, smart people figured out that we can store the luminance data at a higher quality and resolution than the color parts.
+This means that we end up with images/video that occupy less file space for basically "free".

 One of those methods is called "[chroma subsampling](https://en.wikipedia.org/wiki/Chroma_subsampling)".
 This is literally storing the color information at a lower resolution than the brightness resolution.
 If you have a camera, chances are, it does exactly this, and you've never noticed this unless you really went deep and zoomed in as hard as possible on the images/video it produces.